matteo-hertel/how-to-graphql/Readme.md

 - [x] Common Questions

 ## graphql.js Tutorial - Getting Started
-Here you’re going to build the backend for a Hackernews clone
+Here you’re going to build the backend for a Hackernews clone powered by GraphQL